-Advisory on COVID-19 (Coronavirus Disease 2019) for Visitors and Tourism Businesses
+Advisory on COVID-19 for Travellers and Tourism Businesses

 General Advisory for Tourism Businesses